AbduDark/MobileLinesManager/replit.md

 # MobileLinesManager - WPF Desktop Application

 ## Overview
 MobileLinesManager is a production-ready WPF desktop application built with C# .NET 8.0 and Entity Framework Core with SQLite.
-This application manages mobile phone lines with features for tracking assignments, categories, operators, and generating reports.
-It includes Arabic right-to-left (RTL) language support.
+This application manages mobile phone lines across four Egyptian telecom operators (Vodafone, Etisalat, We, Orange) using a **group-based system**.
+Each group can contain up to 50 lines with features for tracking assignments, delivery, and generating comprehensive reports.
+The application includes Arabic right-to-left (RTL) language support.

 ## Important Note
 This is a **Windows-only WPF desktop application** that requires Windows to run the GUI.
 On Replit's Linux environment, the project can be built and validated, but the application cannot be executed as WPF requires Windows.